shivupa/shivupa.github.io/_posts/blog/2016-01-09-modifying-casinos-dmc-hist-plotting.markdown

 #The Solution:
 I decided if gnuplot saved an image instead of attempting to draw to screen then this would solve the problem.
 I modified the original command and output a vector image (SVG).
 Using inkscape, I then rendered to a 600 dpi png.
-Modified Code is available on my github [here](https://github.com/shivupa/CASINO_PLOTTING).
+Modified Code is unavailable in compliance with the legal agreement with CASINO.
 ![Modified Plot](CASINOPLOTTING/OriginalModified/output.png)

 #The Solution (part 2):